 As part of our ongoing commitment to diversity, equity, inclusion, and access, in August 2020, the Arts Midwest Board of Directors adopted the National Arts Strategies Racial Equity Principles as core guiding principles for our programs, strategies, and operations.

 The NAS Racial Equity Principles were created by a global group of NAS Chief Executive Program alumni, including Arts Midwest President & CEO Torrie Allen.
-The principles were created to help the arts and culture field advance racial equity and are the product of a year-long effort of listening, writing, and refining.
+Three core principles were created to help the arts and culture field advance racial equity and are the product of a year-long effort of listening, writing, and refining.
+Those three principles are:

 “These Racial Equity Principles are the result of a collaboration among a diverse group of arts and culture leaders from across the United States and NAS,” shares Gail Crider, President & CEO of National Arts Strategies.
 “This group came together out of a love for our communities and desire for racial justice.
 The principles are an offering to the field for individuals and teams to use as a platform to further change – to debate and question their own practices – just as NAS and all members of the group did when we created them.
 Our hope is that others will adopt and add on to these principles as part of a greater community that is committed to equity and justice.”